 7. Write a personal email

-Every few months, you might want to drop your previous client a personalised email to catch up.
+We explored newsletters earlier in this list, but there’s another handy way to use email to keep in touch, Every few months, you might want to drop your previous client a personalised email to catch up.
 Find out how their business is doing, what they’ve been up to and any problems they might need advice on.

 It’s good to include a link to a helpful blog post, article or event they might be interested in.
 That way, your email is both friendly and useful without pushing your own services.
 But the client will appreciate the advice and maybe hire you again.